audacioustux/scan-automate/scan-automate/DOCUMENTATION.md

 eks cluster is provisioned with terraform.
 The terraform code is in `terraform` directory.
 To make changes to the cluster, make changes to the terraform code and run `task eks:up` to apply the changes.

 currently the cluster is set to use two node groups. `general` for platform components, `spot` for scanners / workflow pods.

+## bin/up.sh

+`bin/up.sh` is a script to provision the eks cluster. it should be called with `task up` task. the script can be run multiple times, and it should be idempotent. the script does the following:

+- deploys argocd
+- tries to log-in to argocd server with the argocd cli
+- adds current repo as a git repo in argocd (necessary if the repo is private)
+- deploys all system components as argocd applications (in k8s/apps)
+- deploys all secrets